se-for-sci/se-for-sci.github.io/content/week6/git.md

 ```
 Pfew!
 That was stressful but it all went back to normal.

-Now that you happy woth your better version of the code, you can merge back everything to the master branch.
+Now that you happy with your better version of the code, you can merge back everything to the ```master``` branch.
 ```bash
 > git checkout master
 Switched to branch 'master'